 If you have a very dense or ornate design (I recommend against this), you might need two layers of stabilizer.
 If using no-show mesh, orient them perpendicular to each other for best results.
 You could also float a layer of tear-away stabilizer underneath your hooped onesie if it looks like you’ll need extra support after you start stitching.

 I also use water-soluble topping on the front.
 It supports the stitches and keeps them from sinking into the fabric of soft, squishy onesies.

 Confused about stabilizers?
 Read my guide on how to pick the best embroidery stabilizer!

 How to Embroider a Onesie Without Hooping

-If you wanting to embroider a traditional bodysuit with snaps at the crotch, it’s VERY difficult, if not impossible, to get the embroidery done correctly without hooping.
+If you want to embroider a traditional bodysuit with snaps at the crotch, it’s VERY difficult, if not impossible, to get the embroidery done correctly without hooping.

 These unsnap at the side so you can open the outfit up and embroider without worrying about removing excess fabric from the back.
 These are a little less “traditional,” but if you’re frustrated with traditional onesie hooping, try this type out!

 Types and Sizes to Use

 While newborn onesies are so cute and small, embroidering on preemie- or newborn-sized onesies is just not worth the effort if you use a traditional onesie!
 (Use a Cricut instead to put heat-transfer vinyl on small onesies if you want to personalize them!)

 Unless I’m using a side-snap bodysuit, the minimum size I embroider is 6 months.
 Plus, some babies don’t enter this world small enough for newborn clothes.
-So, picking a slightly larger-sized onesie will mean it gets more wear time also.
+So, picking a slightly larger onesie will also mean it gets more wear time.

-If you do have a smaller hoop, like my small Brother one below, and are able to use a very tiny design, try a smaller-sized bodysuit and see if you’re able to get it hooped and prepped easily enough.
+If you have a smaller hoop, like my small Brother one below, and can use a very tiny design, try a smaller-sized bodysuit and see if you can get it hooped and prepped easily enough.